TunaKHH/randomstring-tool/README.md

 # randomstring-tool

-A tool to generate random strings.
+Package provides a function to generate alphanumeric strings with the ability to include Chinese characters.

 ## Installation